-- · Reviewing, approving, and monitoring financial and business strategies, risks, and major corporate actions; - Selecting, evaluating, and compensating the CEO and other executive officers of the Company; - · Reviewing the Company's business results and compliance with its public disclosure obligations; and - · Overseeing the Company's ESG initiatives.
+- Reviewing, approving, and monitoring financial and business strategies, risks, and major corporate actions; - Selecting, evaluating, and compensating the CEO and other executive officers of the Company; - · Reviewing the Company's business results and compliance with its public disclosure obligations; and - Overseeing the Company's human capital and ESG initiatives, and cybersecurity risk.

 Members of the Board are kept informed about our Company's business by members of the Company's management.
 The full Board is also advised of actions taken by the various committees of our Board at least quarterly.
 Directors have access to all of our books, records, and reports, and members of management are available at all times to answer their questions.
-Management also communicates with the various members of our Board on an informal basis, as needed, to effectively oversee the activities of our Company.
+Management also communicates with the various members of our Board on an informal basis, as needed, to effectively oversee the activities of the Company.